 Week two: build week

-Although everyone recovers at different rates after an Ironman, the concepts of recovery are the same.
+Although everyone recovers at different rates after an iron distance race, the concepts of recovery are the same.
 The main thing to remember is that it is OK —even essential— to relax in the week after the race.
-Take the opportunity afforded by a reduced training load to enjoy your other passions that you’ve put on the back burner and above all strive to let the important people in your life know that you appreciate them.
+Take the opportunity afforded by a reduced training load to enjoy the other passions that you’ve put on the back burner.
+Above all, strive to let the important people in your life know that you appreciate them.
 With any luck, they’ll get sick of you and encourage you to begin training again, allowing you to reach new levels of fitness after you’ve fully recovered.